hyperglyph/hyperglyph/spec/glyph_spec.rst

   * MAY have the keys 'etag', 'last-modified', 'cache-control'
 - content is nil object

-forms map to functions with arguments. when submitting a form, the arguments are encoded as a list, in the order given in the 'values' attribute.
+forms map to functions with arguments. submitting a form should be calling a function in the host language.

+when making a POST request, the data is a list of ('name', 'value') pairs.

 if a form has the etag, last-modified attributes, clients SHOULD perform a conditional POST, using the 'If-Match', 'If-Unmodified-Since'